jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 360px;">Integration</h1>

 !SLIDE
-.notes I am now going to talk about what makes Rodauth different from other authentication libraries from a security perspective, which is the attempt to prevent cracking of passwords by the use of multiple database accounts and database functions for authentication by default.
+.notes I am now going to talk about what makes Rodauth different from other authentication libraries from a security perspective, which is the attempt to prevent cracking of password hashes by the use of multiple database accounts and database functions for authentication by default.
 This makes it difficult for attackers to even get access to the underlying password hashes.

 <h1 class="white" style="font-size: 130px; position: absolute; top: 110px; left: 70px;">Protect</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">Against</h1>